Shaf8808/PP4-news-site/README.md

 Summernote - wysiwyg text editor

-Changing the login templates to improve UI and inherit styling of my own templates and css
+Changing the login templates of Django Allauth (login, signup html files etc.) to improve UI and inherit styling of my own templates and css

 Testing